Vietnam.vn - Nền tảng quảng bá Việt Nam

 Thời báo Hoàn Cầu: Nét đẹp văn hóa Việt Nam qua múa rối nước

 The brightly colored curtain embroidered with the sun, moon and stars was gently opened, then ancient warriors holding umbrellas and raising axes appeared on the stage, surrounded by princes and generals.
-On one side, a water dragon several meters long roared and breathed fire, the performance received continuous applause and cheers from the audience.
+On one side, a water dragon several meters long "roared" and breathed fire, the performance received continuous applause and cheers from the audience.

-Water puppetry is affectionately called “Underwater Fairy Tales” by the locals.
+Water puppetry is affectionately called “Fairy Tales Underwater” by the locals.
 According to the author’s research, this art form has existed for about a thousand years.
-Water puppetry first appeared in Northern Vietnam, and by the Ly Dynasty in Vietnam, water puppetry had a relatively complete performance model and was extremely popular with the aristocracy.
+Water puppetry first appeared in Northern Vietnam, and by the time of the Ly Dynasty in Vietnam, water puppetry had a relatively complete performance model and was extremely loved by the aristocracy.

 Thời báo Hoàn Cầu: Nét đẹp văn hóa Việt Nam qua múa rối nước